If you’ve ever built a B2B landing page that didn’t convert, you understand the struggle.

 On this landing page, CXL offers a training program with certification included.
 There’s some great stuff on this page — including the mention of top 1% marketers and the detailed overview of what the course contains.
 But the thing that really caught my eye was this bit near the bottom of the page: “Need help convincing your boss?
 Click here for a pitch deck, swipe files and tips.”
 And you can click to get free access to assets they’ve created to help you convince your boss to buy their program for you.
 I think that’s genius.
 And I don’t know why more B2B landing pages don’t do something similar.

-26. Jacob McMillen — For Free Freelance Writing Course
+26. Jacob McMillen Landing Page — For Free Freelance Writing Course

 The Takeaway: If you’re a person, show your personal side.